davidpdrsn/Java-Style-Guide/README.markdown

 ------

 - Use `lowerCamelCase` for variable/method names and `UpperCamelCase` for class/interface names.
-- Prefer longer clearer names rather than sorter unclear names.
+- Prefer longer clearer names rather than shorter unclear names.
+- Prefer code thats clear and easy to rather rather than unclear code that requires lots of comments.

 Organization
 ------------